aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 endpoints.
-A module can be imported multiple times; for example, we could declare a signature called `UnixProcess`, and instantiate the module `call` to obtain a distinct set of `Call` objects that are sent from one UNIX process to another.
+A module can be imported multiple times; for example, we could declare a signature called `UnixProcess`, and instantiate the module `call` to obtain a distinct set of `Call` objects that are sent from one Unix process to another.